 Richard Evans (1978) and Lydia Evans (2014)

 Jon Denbigh (1961)

-There will be no Commemoration Feast and Lecture in 2020 due to the current pandemic, but we hope to make our Chapel service available via livestream.
+There was no Commemoration Feast and Lecture in 2020 due to the current pandemic, but watch this space for information about the 2021 event.